Bankruptcy of sole proprietorships

 - In a sole proprietorship, it is you as owner who is personally responsible for the finances of your enterprise.
 If you decide that your sole proprietorship is insolvent, it is your responsibility to apply for bankruptcy to the local district court or alternatively the city recorder's office.

 - When an enterprise submits the application to a district court in this way, this is known as 'applying for its own liquidation'.
-In addition to the application for bankruptcy, certain attachments (certificate of incorporation, list of creditors, pledged collateral and list of assets) must also be submitted.
+In addition to the application for bankruptcy, certain attachments must also be submitted (certificate of business registration, list of creditors, posted collateral and a list of assets).

 - The district court will consider the application for bankruptcy and assess whether or not the enterprise is insolvent.
 If the enterprise is considered insolvent, the district court will open bankruptcy proceedings and an estate administrator will be appointed.
 The administrator is normally a lawyer and is the person who will carry out the bankruptcy proceedings.

 - Bankruptcy means that all assets belonging to you as owner of the sole proprietorship (known as 'the debtor') will be seized in favour of the creditors.
-When the district court has pronounced a ruling concerning the opening of bankruptcy proceedings, you will immediately lose possession of your assets.
-This means that you will no longer have them at your disposal.
-The right of disposal is transferred by the administrator to the bankruptcy estate.
+When the district court has opened bankruptcy proceedings, you will immediately lose possession of your assets.
+The right of disposal is transferred to the bankruptcy estate.

 - Assets which you and your family need can be retained, e.g. clothing and household goods.
-You can continue to work or get a new job and you will normally be able to retain your normal salary income which your family needs to live on.
+You can continue to work or get a new job and you will normally be able to retain your normal salary income to cover living expenses for your family.

 - You are obliged to provide the district court and administrator with all necessary information concerning your financial circumstances and your business before and during the bankruptcy proceedings.
 You are also obliged to help obtain accounting vouchers and other documents of importance for the administration of the estate and to provide other assistance as necessary.
 You are obliged to assist the estate free of charge.